kadwanev/retry/README.md

-retryit - The command line retry tool
+retry - The command line retry tool
 ------------------------------------------

 Retry any shell command with exponential backoff or constant delay.